spotinst/help/src/docs/administration/api/whitelist-ips.md

 * 75.2.102.185
 * 99.83.228.8

-If your firewall can use FQDNs, add this value to the permit list:
+If your firewall can use FQDNs, add this address to the permit list:

 * https://api-static.spotinst.io